 A common question we see from brides getting married is how to change their name after the wedding is over.
 So, we did some research into the process.
 Today we are sharing the steps to change your legal name in Tennessee.
-The following information was compiled from the Tennessee government websites and consolidated into one post.

 *If you have questions please call the respective government agency.